-My biggest proud is Actors of Urban Change Program Documentation (2015-2017).
+My biggest pride is Actors of Urban Change Program Documentation (2015-2017).
 Where we have created under the supervision of Martin Schwegmann a process diagram.
-The aim of this work is to create a visual language among participants, whom are facing totally different processes in their own localities.
+The aim of this work is to create a visual language among participants, who are facing totally different processes in their own localities.

-During my work we had 10 groups from previous generation and 10 groups from:
+During my work, we had 10 groups from the previous generation and 10 groups from: